ennioVisco/decent-tools/README.md

 ### Benchmark for specific formulas

 It is also possible to give specific formulas as input by writing them in a file and then using the following options:
--`-specific_f [filename]`: parses the formulas in the given file to enforce them against a randomly generated trace.
+- `-specific_f [filename]`: parses the formulas in the given file to enforce them against a randomly generated trace.
--`-nf [integer>0]`: specifies the number of formulas contained in the file.
+- `-nf [integer>0]`: specifies the number of formulas contained in the file.

 As in the previous two benchmarks, the following other options are mandatory:
 - `-n [integer>0]` to indicate the number of formulae to be enforced for each formula size,